Stone Cold Productions Limited Business Plan

 2014 Sailor Moon the Movie: Pretty Soldier Associate Producer, Directed by David Paritsky, NYC

-2013 WISP- Executive Producer with Dream Front Entertainment.
+2013 WISP- Producer Executive Producer with Dream Front Entertainment.
 Low budget thriller Feature.

-2008- FRACTURED- (drama- 15 minutes) premiered at the Atlantic Film festival and nominated for “Best short film from Away” at the Silver Wave Festival.
-FRACTURED has since been sold to the CBC, and broadcast on 9 April 2010.
+2008- FRACTURED- (drama- 15 minutes) premiered at the Atlantic Film festival and broadcast on CBC.

-2007 THE DECISION-- This short film produced by Stone Cold was purchased and is currently being distributed by Ouet Media, located in Toronto.
-Before its sale, it was very well-received in its premiere at the Silver Wave Film Festival in New Brunswick.
+2007 THE DECISION-- This short film produced by Stone Cold was distributed by Ouet Media, located in Toronto.

-2006 Stone Cold Productions was Second Unit Producer for Quibo Films of Bermuda for the documentary WALKING ON A SEA OF GLASS- THE KINGSLEY TWEED STORY, which was broadcast in the United Kingdom as well as screening at many film festivals.
+2006 Stone Cold Productions was Second Unit Producer for Quibo Films of Bermuda for the documentary WALKING ON A SEA OF GLASS- THE KINGSLEY TWEED STORY, which was broadcast in the United Kingdom as well many film festivals.

 DIVERSITY - "What's that person's point of view"

 We firmly believe in the strength of diversity.
-Stone Cold Productions has prided itself in its integral role in the development of the Aboriginal Shadow training program.
-The Aboriginal Nations of Nova Scotia are under-represented in the film industry in Nova Scotia.
-On each film we have done, we strive to perfect the “Shadow Program.”
+Stone Cold Productions has prided itself in its integral role in the development of the Aboriginal Visible Minority Shadow training program.
+The Aboriginal Nations of Nova Scotia are under-represented in the film industry in the Maritimes.
+With each film we have done, we strive to perfect the “Shadow Program.”